drshahizan/software-engineering/materials/sec01/mod3.md

 **Key points** to keep in mind about agile project management:

-- Scrum is based on a series of sprint cycles.
+- Scrum is based on a **series of sprint cycles**.
 Each sprint typically lasts two to four weeks and focuses on delivering a small set of features or functionality.

-- Scrum teams are self-organizing and cross-functional.
+- Scrum teams are **self-organizing** and **cross-functional**.
 This means that they are responsible for managing their own work and have all the skills necessary to deliver a working product.

 - The Scrum framework includes several roles, including the product owner, the Scrum master, and the development team.
 Each role has specific responsibilities and works together to deliver the product.

-- Scrum emphasizes frequent communication and collaboration between team members.
+- Scrum emphasizes frequent **communication** and **collaboration** between team members.
 This helps ensure that everyone is working towards the same goals and that any issues are addressed quickly.

-- At the end of each sprint, the team holds a sprint review meeting to demonstrate the work they have completed and gather feedback from stakeholders.
+- At the end of each sprint, the team holds a **sprint review meeting** to demonstrate the work they have completed and gather feedback from stakeholders.

 - The final sprint in a Scrum project is the sprint where the product is completed and released.
 This sprint is known as the "sprint 0" or the "release sprint".